gridscale/marketplace-guide/README.md

 ### Take a Snapshot

-- once taken, export the snapshot to your Object Storage.
+- Once taken, export the snapshot to your Object Storage.

 ### Recommendations